Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Biological response modifiers and immunotherapy (colony-stimulating factors, interleukins, monoclonal antibodies, tumor necrosis factor, interferons, cytokines, and the development of other biological response modifiers are the latest advances in the fight against cancer.
 Many of these modifiers are normally found in the body and assist with the immune system's ability to protect the body against invasion.)

-In addition, doctors are using the body's own processes to fight disease.
+In addition, healthcare providers are using the body's own processes to fight disease.
 In the near future, there may be a development that can make our bodies recognize cancer cells and destroy them or simply filter them out like common viruses.

 The two most common forms of treatment for cancer are chemotherapy and radiation therapy.

-While chemotherapy can be quite effective in treating certain cancers, the drugs reach all parts of the body, not just the cancer cells.
+While chemotherapy can be quite effective in treating certain cancers, the medicines reach all parts of the body, not just the cancer cells.
 Because of this, there may be many side effects during treatment.
-Being able to anticipate these side effects can help you and your child's caregivers prepare and, in some cases, prevent these symptoms from occurring.
+Being able to anticipate these side effects can help you and your child's caregivers prepare and, in some cases, prevent these symptoms from happening.

 In most cases, chemotherapy works by interfering with the cancer cell's ability to grow or reproduce.
-Different groups of drugs work in different ways to fight cancer cells.
-Often a combination of chemotherapy drugs is used to fight a specific cancer.
+Different groups of medicines work in different ways to destroy cancer cells.
+Often a combination of chemotherapy medicines is used to fight a specific cancer.

 Chemotherapy can be given: